shivpatel03/shivpatel03/README.md

 ## Hi there 👋

 ### Welcome to my Portfolio
 Hello!
-I am Shiv, a fourth-year Software Engineering student at Ontario Tech University.
+I am Shiv, an incoming Software Developer at Lumenalta.
 I specialize in Web Development, with a keen interest in Operating Systems, Database Management Systems, Algorithms, Machine Learning, and Software Architecture.
 I am passionate about learning more about software development and leveraging technologies to create impactful solutions.

 ### Projects
 - **Full Stack Auto Trading Website**: A trading platform created using Tailwind, React, MySQL, Express, and AWS